So you're following this story. So far, it's a very dark and edgy, tight and gripping thriller. Three main characters have died,

 - Final Fantasy IX.
 After the angstfests of VI, VII and VIII, IX brought back some much-needed humor.
 It's still a dark game (its main theme is genocide), but it's significantly cuter and sillier than the previous installments.

 - Final Fantasy X-2 had a goofy, deliberately cheesy veneer masking a reasonably serious plot, whereas Final Fantasy X which was darker and grimmer most of the time.

 - Final Fantasy XIII undergoes a similar shift.
 It starts with an Inferred Holocaust, the main characters being Blessed with Suck against their will and being hunted down by the military.
-Oh, did I meantion they all hate each other?
-By the end They've all gotten over their personal issues, become True Companions and decide to go the Screw Destiny and Shut Up, Hannibal! route.
-And they manage to kill the Jerkass God final boss without completely destroying the world like he predicted.
+To make things worse, they all hate each other.
+By the end They've all gotten over their personal issues, become True Companions and decide to go the Screw Destiny route.
+Then they kill the Jerkass God final boss without completely destroying the world like he predicted.